 Findings from the tobacco control health needs assessment identified that LGBTQIA+ people and particular ethnic groups have high prevalence of smoking.
-The reallocation of Tobacco Control spending will enable the exploration of opportunities to improve reach to these communities as outlined in the Tobacco Control Work Plan (2022/23 - 2024/25).
+The additional resource made available through the Local Stop Smoking Service and Support Grant will enable the exploration of opportunities to improve reach to these communities as outlined in the Tobacco Control Work Plan (2022/23 - 2024/25).